lotten/daoopt/README.md

 * Lars Otten and Rina Dechter.
 "Learning Subproblem Complexities in Distributed Branch and Bound".
 In DISCML'11 Workshop, at NIPS'11, Granada, Spain, December 2011.
+* Lars Otten and Rina Dechter.
+"A Case Study in Complexity Estimation:
+  Towards Parallel Branch-and-Bound over Graphical Models."
+In Proceedings of UAI'12, Catalina Island, CA, U.S.A, August 2012.

 ### Acknowledgments